The problem that many of our churches face is that church visitors do not come back for the second or third time.

 So let’s pray.

-Four avenues of praying for your church’s hospitality ministry
+Four avenues of prayer for your church’s hospitality ministry

 Spend time at your team level or your committee level praying for the work of hospitality in your congregation.